IT: get started

 You may not be on campus while studying and need to access resources and teaching remotely.
 We strongly recommend that you buy a computer to give you the flexibility to work from home or student accommodation.
 Read our advice on what to consider when buying a computer for your studies.

-Wireless and internet access
+Wifi and internet access

 Good, reliable internet connectivity is important to access learning resources and online teaching.